-Specifically, the global video streaming platform and service are expected to value $350 billion by 2030.
+Specifically, the global video cloud streaming platform and service are expected to value $350 billion by 2030.
 Nearly 85% of US viewers have at least one subscription to a media streaming service.
 So why is media streaming becoming so popular and profitable?

 What are media streaming service?

 Media streaming service are online platforms where viewers stream and access multimedia content such as movies, shows, audio, sports, and podcasts over the internet.
 To access the library of content on these media services, viewers require a subscription or some sort of payment.
 Viewers need an active internet connection and compatible software and hardware systems to stream the content which can be smartphone, computer, smart TV, media player, and more.

 The media files are stored remotely and transmitted in sequential data packets from a server to a client.
 On the viewer’s device, the media is played immediately while the rest of the file is continuously transmitted a few seconds at a time over the internet.
 In case of downloading, the entire file is first saved on the device’s hard drive and only played once the download is complete.

 Media streaming service have helped people cut the cord on traditional satellite TV subscriptions and cable.
 They can now watch their favorite piece of content based on their preference, timing, language, and more.